tmenguy/ha-solcast-solar/README.md

 > [!TIP]
 >
 >
 > Most users of dampening configuration do not enter values in the configuration settings directly.
-Rather, they build automations to set values that are appropriate for their location at different days or seasons, and these call the `solcast_solar.set_dampening` service.
+Rather, they build automations to set values that are appropriate for their location at different days or seasons, and these call the `solcast_solar.set_dampening` action.
 >
 >
 > Factors causing dampening to be appropriate might be when different degrees of shading occur at the start or end of a day in Winter only, where the sun is closer to the horizon and might cause nearby buildings or trees to cast a longer shadow than in other seasons.

 #### Granular dampening

 Setting dampening for individual Solcast sites, or using half-hour intervals is possible.
-This requires use of either the `solcast_solar.set_dampening` service, or creation/modification of a file in the Home Assistant config folder called `solcast-dampening.json`.
+This requires use of either the `solcast_solar.set_dampening` action, or creation/modification of a file in the Home Assistant config folder called `solcast-dampening.json`.

-The service call accepts a string of dampening factors, and also an optional site identifier.
+The action call accepts a string of dampening factors, and also an optional site identifier.
 For hourly dampening supply 24 values.
 For half-hourly 48.
-Calling the service creates or updates the file `solcast-dampening.json` when either a site is specified, or 48 factor values are specified.
+Calling the action creates or updates the file `solcast-dampening.json` when either a site is specified, or 48 factor values are specified.
 If setting overall dampening with 48 factors then an optional 'all' site may be specified (or simply omitted for this use case).

 ```
 action: solcast_solar.set_dampening